Meet our Customer, Conduct and Reputation committee

-- Group Chairman
+- Group Chair

-- Group Chief Executive Officer.
+- Group CEO

 Other members of senior management attended meetings by invitation, where appropriate, or to present reports.

-Committee role and responsibilities
+Role and responsibilities

 The key responsibilities of the committee are to:

-- Oversee the Group’s brand and reputation and assess the Group’s brand and reputational risks and profile
+- oversee the Group’s brand and reputation and assess the Group’s brand and reputational risks and profile;

-A summary of the committee’s activities during 2018 is shown below, full details can be found in the committee’s report in the 2018 Annual Report and Accounts.
+A summary of the committee’s activities during 2021 is shown below, full details can be found in the committee’s report in the 2021 Annual Report and Accounts.

 - Continued to drive the corporate responsibility agenda and monitored compliance with the Group’s corporate responsibility strategy